 Kick a ball around, swing on the swings or smash the skate park for your next lunch break.
-Victoria Park is a great location to take your lunch and burn your midday energy – whether you take a seat under one of the many trees or lay flat out in the middle of the park, take some me time and get some oxygen to your brain before you head back to work for the remainder of the day.
+Victoria Park is a great location to take your lunch and burn your midday energy.
+Or just take a seat under one of the many trees or lay flat out in the middle of the park, take some me time and get some oxygen to your brain before you head back to work for the remainder of the day.

 Silo Park | Wynyard Quarter

-With food trucks and outdoor movies frequenting Silo Park during the summer, it’s no surprise that this will also be a great place for your lunch hour.
 Pick a spot on the grass or head further down and take a seat on one of the wooden benches on the wharf looking out at Silo Marina and the Harbour Bridge.
 There are a number of new green spaces that have just opened up, so make sure you check these out.

 St Patricks Square | Swanson Street